 Easter prizes for family competitions

 The winner of the egg hunt wins a prize, of course, but there are runners up prizes too so no one feels left out.
 These Jellycat chicks are brilliant runners up gifts.
 There are some beautiful Jellycat soft toys on the John Lewis website, you can pick the best one for your child.
 Don’t forget the grown ups too, this L’Occitane egg is a beautiful gift or prize for the grown ups.
-Make an Easter quiz, or word search for the kiddies to win prizes.
+Make a quiz, or word search for the kiddies to win prizes.
 It’s lots of fun and a great idea if the weather is not great outside.